Developer Guide

 A new

-while the rest of its particulars are duplicated from thepatientToEdit
+editedPatientis then created with the inputRemarkwhile the rest of its particulars are duplicated from thepatientToEdit. -

 After all is done, the